Niya752/Smart-Farm/README.md

 * Upload and watch farming-related videos (crop techniques, cattle/poultry, aquaculture).
 * Earn **coins** for likes, views, and shares.
 * Share blogs, reviews, and experiences.
-* Coins can be used to purchase feeds, fertilizers, and tools.
+* Coins can be used to purchase feeds, fertilizers, and tools among the farmers (as similar to OLX but the exchange part is the coins they get).

 ### 3. Marketplace

-* Buy & sell crops, fertilizers, livestock, and feeds.
+* Buy & sell crops, fertilizers and feeds among the farmers.
 * Trade useful farm waste or extra inputs.
 * Use coins + secure payments for transactions.
+* Exchange surplus products with those farmers in need.

 ### 4. Government Schemes & Subsidies

 * Access policies, subsidies, and scheme details.
 * Easy-to-read eligibility information.
+* Timely notification of various schemes and verify eligibility criterias.

 ### 5. Farm Visit Experience

 * Farmers can host visits for consumers.
 * Visitors pay entry fees, collect products in recyclable bags.
+* They can specify the number of members visiting, purpose of visit, date , time.
 * Promotes agritourism and direct farm-to-consumer connection.
+* Experience the culture of farming

 ### 6. Notifications

 * Alerts about subsidies, policies, and deadlines.
-* Personalized notifications for relevant crops/livestock.
+* Personalized notifications for relevant crops/fertilisers/feeds.

 ### 7. Agriculture News